 Jessica Lange is sweet as Dustin Hoffman’s romantic interest in Tootsie, but this is another role that feels slight.
 She’s a tender, unlucky-in-love soap opera actress who just wants the best for her son.
 She befriends Dorothy Michaels not knowing that it’s Dustin Hoffman in disguise.
 And when the big reveal comes, Lange makes it believable that she would be willing to take a swing at love with this overbearing actor who seems to genuinely love her.
 But the fact that she sells it doesn’t mean there’s much depth.
 At the end of the day, she’s still just a pretty face in a romantic comedy.
 Lange has done much more.

 Should have won in 1982: The World According to Garp isn’t a great adaptation, but Glenn Close is great as the eccentric mother–a role that wouldn’t work with any other actress, I’d wager.

 Mary Steenburgen puts her natural gifts for comedy to work as Lynda, the frustrated wife of the titular sad-sack Melvin.
-Melvin is off chasing the American dream and missing it while Lynda holds down a job as a stripper because she loves to dance.
-She also desperately tries to keep their finances under control, but that proves to be an impossible undertaking since Melvin seems determined to screw things up just when they seem to be getting ahead.
+Melvin is off chasing the American dream while Lynda holds down a job as a stripper because she loves to dance.
+She also desperately tries to keep their finances under control, but that proves to be an impossible undertaking since Melvin seems determined to screw things up.
 Lynda could have easily been a cartoon character, but Steenburgen gives her humanity.
-When she gets fed up with Melvin and demands a divorce, you feel that she’s a woman at wit’s end.
-It’s a mean balance.
+When she gets fed up with Melvin and demands a divorce, you genuinely feel that she’s a woman at wit’s end.

 Should have won in 1980: I could be swayed into believing that Cathy Moriarty deserved it for Raging Bull but I like the way Steenburgen manages to make you laugh and break your heart.
 She deserved it.